-The maximum weekly spouse's pension is B\$324.00.
+The maximum weekly old-age or disability pension is B\$658.14.

-Orphan's pension: 16.67% of the social insurance old-age or disability pension the deceased received or was entitled to receive is paid to each child younger than age 16 (age 25 if a student); 33.3% if a full orphan or disabled.
+Orphan's pension: 16.67% of the social insurance old-age or disability pension the deceased received or was entitled to receive is paid to each orphan younger than age 16 (age 25 if a student); 33.3% if a full orphan or disabled.